How to Cite an Image in APA Style | Format & Examples

 Including images as figures

-When you include the image itself in your paper, it should be properly formatted as an APA figure, with a number, a description/title, and an entry in your list of figures.
+When you include the image itself in your paper, it should be properly formatted as an APA figure, with a number, a descriptive title, and an entry in your list of figures if you have one.

-The title or description of a figure should appear immediately below the image itself, and will vary according to the type of image cited.
-For example, an artwork might include the work’s title, the artist’s name, the date of composition, and some information about the materials used:
+The title of a figure should appear immediately above the image itself, and will vary according to the type of image cited.
+For example, an artwork is simply the work’s title.